merrymeerkat/ShortProblems/README.md

 # Kattis

-I'm in love with Kattis!
+I'm in love with the Kattis Problem Archive!
 The Kattis folder has some solutions to Kattis problems.
 They are mostly written in C++, though a couple are in Python3.

 # LeetCode